Saidat23/devops.pbl/DevOps Tooling.md

 **Kibana** - Kibana is a free and open user interface that lets you visualize your Elasticsearch data and navigate the Elastic Stack.

-Note: Do not feel overwhelmed by all the tools and technologies listed above, we will gradually get ourselves familiar with them in upcoming projects!

-Side Self Study
-Read about Network-attached storage (NAS), Storage Area Network (SAN) and related protocols like NFS, (s)FTP, SMB, iSCSI.
-Explore what Block-level storage is and how it is used by Cloud Service providers, know the difference from Object storage.
-On the example of AWS services understand the difference between Block Storage, Object Storage and Network File System.

-Setup and technologies used in Project 7
-As a member of a DevOps team, you will implement a tooling website solution which makes access to DevOps tools within the corporate infrastructure  easily accessible.
-In this project you will implement a solution that consists of following components:
+In this project, we will implement a solution that consists of following components:

-Infrastructure: AWS
+**Infrastructure**: AWS

 Webserver Linux: Red Hat Enterprise Linux 8